 Explore the tannery

 Afterward, head to the tannery’s cooperative shop where you can shop for leather bags, jackets, poufs and babouche slippers, all of which are crafted onsite.
-It's the perfect place to pick up a unique, artisanal souvenir that is infused with Taroudant memories.
+It's the perfect place to pick up a unique, artisanal souvenir that is infused with memories, making it one of my top things to do in Taroudant.

 Visit the Palais Musee Claudio Bravo

-Occupying the former home of Chilean hyperrealist artist, Claudio Bravo, this splendid palace provides a glimpse into his private world.
+Occupying the former home of Chilean hyperrealist artist, Claudio Bravo, this splendid palace provides a glimpse into his private world and is one of the best things to do in Taroudant.
 Guided tours wind through the interior galleries, where Bravo's magnificent paintings hang alongside his personal collection of works by notable friends like Picasso.
 Bravo's technical mastery is on full display in the life-like portraits and still-life paintings that earned him fame.

 While entry to the palace itself requires a ticket, visitors can freely stroll through the sprawling gardens and grounds.
 A network of reflecting pools, fountains and flower-lined pathways unfolds across the property.
 In the heat of summer, guests can take refuge in the breezy pavilion overlooking the central man-made lake while being served traditional Moroccan mint tea.